TedHusted/awake/awake.md/awake.md

 ***

-Friday morning, first thing, Tate plugs the second Bluetooth drive into the office view screen.
+Come Friday morning,  Tate is in the office bright and early.

-He brings the other two reels up in adjacent windows.
+He plugs the second Bluetooth drive into the office view screen.
+In adjacent windows, Tate brings up the other two reels.
 Fussing with the playback and POV for each reel, he aligns all three on the mysterious blur.

 “Bingo.
 A perfect match!”